 Engineers paid strict attention to addressing two specific issues—concrete road noise and drumming—neither of which are acceptable to luxury customers.
 Thus, melt sheets are used in critical areas on the front bulkhead and floor, and light insulators are used on the bodysides, doors and roof.
 A hybrid carpet and padding system further reduces noise intrusion.

 In addition to building a stiff unit body structure, Acura engineers installed three different types of body separators located in the A-, B- and C-pillars.
 These special separators close off the traditional hollow areas within the separator structures to help ensure that noise does not travel from the road into the passenger cabin.
 While other Acura vehicles also use pillar separators, the ZDX has the highest use of any Acura vehicle.

-Additional sound-controlling mechanisms found in the ZDX include an acoustic glass windshield, 5mm thick side glass (compared to 3.5mm glass used by most manufacturers), 7-layer acoustic floor under covers (including the first Acura use of a rear-wheel inner fender insulator), front and rear sub-frame stiffeners, textile-covered inner fender liners and Active Noise Cancellation (ANC).
+Additional sound-controlling mechanisms found in the ZDX include a windshield constructed of acoustic glass, 5mm thick side glass (compared to 3.5mm glass used by most manufacturers), 7-layer acoustic floor under covers (including the first Acura use of a rear-wheel inner fender insulator), front and rear sub-frame stiffeners, textile-covered inner fender liners and Active Noise Cancellation (ANC).
 In particular, the acoustic floor undercovers are especially effective.

-With a towing capacity of 1,500 pounds, the 2010 ZDX can tow items such as a personal watercraft, motorcycles or a camping/utility trailer.
-A Towing Package is available as dealer-installed accessory, and includes a Class I hitch, receiver, ball and wiring harness.
+With a towing capacity of 1,500 pounds, the 2011 ZDX can tow items such as a personal watercraft, motorcycles or a camping/utility trailer.
+A Towing Package is available as dealer-installed accessory that includes a Class I hitch, receiver, ball and wiring harness.